 - More modern: Reflects 2 years and 8 months of technical progress since the GX7 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the GX80 comes out slightly ahead of the GX7 (5 : 4 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GX80 comes out slightly ahead of the GX7 (6 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons